 Remove Infected Trees

-How to Detect Mealybug Populations
+Detect Mealybug Populations

-Egg masses of both species can be seen on bark, typically near the center (trunk) off the tree.
+Egg masses of both mealy bug species can be seen on bark, typically near the center (trunk) off the tree.
 Pulling back loose bark in search of egg masses is another strategy.
 Apple mealybug adults can be seen feeding in cracks and crevices of bark during the early spring, and crawlers can be found on the undersides of leaves during June, July and August.
 Grape mealybug crawlers and adults are typically found feeding at the base of fruiting clusters before harvest.
 When populations are low, it is common for both species of mealybug to reside only in the tops of trees in the un-pruned suckers, making their presence difficult to detect.

-Beneficals including lacewings, minute pirate bugs, spiders and ladybeetles are generally quite effective in controlling mealybugs in orchards where their populations have been conserved.
+Beneficial insects including lacewings, minute pirate bugs, spiders and ladybeetles are generally quite effective in controlling mealybugs in orchards where their populations have been conserved.
 Conserve your natural enemy populations by choosing sprays which minimize impact on predators and parasitoids.
 The parasitoid wasps Anagyrus schoenherri, Acerophagus notativentris and Pseudophycus angelicus may also contribute to biocontrol.
 Multiple emergence holes in grape mealybug mummies can easily be seen using a hand lens.

-Mealybug Chemical Control (preliminary results)
+Mealybug Chemical Control

 Researchers tested several approaches to controlling the apple mealybugs: delayed dormant pesticide applications to intercept overwintering females; systemic petal fall applications to target crawlers; and foliar summer sprays timed when 70 percent of the crawlers are estimated to have emerged.
 In a 2014 trial, a combination of Lorsban and oil was found to be most effective at the delayed-dormant stage.
 Diazinon worked best at controlling the newly hatched crawlers later in the summer.
-They repeated the research in 2015 to the same results, with one addition: A combination of Centaur and oil also was effective at the delayed-dormant stage.
+In a 2015 trial results were similar, with one addition: a combination of Centaur and oil also was effective at the delayed-dormant stage.
 Lorsban is rated as high toxicity on natural enemies.
 No ratings were found for Centaur.
 For grape mealybug, in one field trial Azadirect and Mpede provided no difference in crawlers and viable eggs.
 In one greenhouse trial Centaur, Admire Pro, and Aza Direct reduced crawlers to 0 or near 0.
 Ultor did not significantly reduce GMB numbers.
 In general, delayed dormant oils were not as successful as hypothesized.